blacksails/mailspree-ui/README.md

 There are a few things that could be improved in this app which does not depend on the backend service.
 See the issues of this project for some of them.

+## Demo

+See a demo of the app at [mailspree.io](https://mailspree.io).
+Login with username `admin` and password `supersecret`.
+Please note that the demo uses free mailgun and sendgrid accounts to send the emails.
+When these reach their usage limit, sending email will give errors.

 ## Credits

 Author: Benjamin Nørgaard ([blacksails](https://github.com/blacksails))